TechNexion-customization/ubuntu-tn-imx/README-imx6.md

 2. Our Ubunut does support HW acceleration on X11 for IMX6 platforms, it means our openGL, and gstreamer-1.0 relate libraries all tweaked already, so please don't remove them and re-install same package via apt-get especially apt-get upgrade system, it will install no HW acceleration library without tweaked from Ubuntu package management server.

 3. In PICO-IMX6 platforms, GPU with HW acceleration on X11 has a little bit unstable when quick window on XFCE desktop frequently, don't do that if possible.

+4. Docker engine was be removed temporary because of current docker-ce packages was broken from docker official site (only armhf has this issue).